Before COVID, ASONY included Sales Tax in its published prices. There were no

 Yes, but that really doesn’t mean very much.
 If you want real NY pizza, just come in expecting it and see how we do.
 You be the judge.

-We are offering the ability to get a commercial pizza stone for your home.
+We were offering the ability to get a commercial pizza stone for your home.

 It is just under 16” in diameter and should be able to fit in all home ovens,